Safeguarding at Greenleaf

 Here is our Safeguarding Team, if you have any concerns please come and speak to one of us immediately.
 If you have any concerns about a member of staff please speak to the Head Teacher.

-Sohana Qureshi - Designated Safeguarding Lead
+- Sohana Qureshi - Designated Safeguarding Lead (DSL)

-Shauna Johnson-Powell - Deputy Designated Safeguarding Leader
+- Shauna Johnson-Powell - Deputy Designated Safeguarding Leader (DDSL)

-Rachel Franklin - Deputy Designated Safeguarding Leader
+- Rachel Franklin - Deputy Designated Safeguarding Leader (DDSL)

-Santhi Athreya - Safeguarding Link Governor
+- Santhi Athreya - Safeguarding Link Governor

 Greenleaf Primary School is committed to safeguarding and promoting the welfare of all its pupils.
 We believe that: